 NIHAC will make the needed revisions to the SPCC Plan as soon as possible, but no later than six months after the change occurs.
 The Plan must be implemented as soon as possible following any technical amendment, but no later than six months from the date of the amendment.
-The Facility Manager is responsible for initiating and coordinating revisions to the SPCC Plan.
+The DEP Director is responsible for initiating and coordinating revisions to the SPCC Plan.

-1.4.2 Scheduled Plan Reviews
+1.5 Scheduled Plan Reviews

-In accordance with 40 CFR 112.5(b), NIHAC reviews this SPCC Plan at least once every five years.
-Revisions to the Plan, if needed, are made within six months of the five-year review.
+In accordance with 40 CFR 112.5(b), NIHAC reviews this SPCC Plan at least once every five years; however, NIHAC will review this plan annually.
+Revisions to the Plan, if needed, are made within six months after the five-year review.
 A registered PE certifies any technical amendment to the Plan, as described above, in accordance with 40 CFR 112.3(d).
-This Plan is dated July 25, 2016.
-The next plan review is therefore scheduled to take place on or prior to July 25, 2021.
+This Plan is dated 27 April 2023.
+The next five-year review is scheduled to take place on or prior to 27 April 2028.

-1.4.3 Record of Plan Reviews
+1.5.1 Record of Plan Reviews

-Scheduled five-year reviews and Plan amendments are recorded in the Plan Review Log (Table 1-1).
-This log will be completed even if no amendment is made to the Plan as a result of the review.
-Unless a technical or administrative change prompts an earlier review of the Plan, the next scheduled review of this Plan will occur by July 25, 2021.
+Scheduled annual reviews and Plan amendments are recorded in the Plan Review Log (Table 1-1).
+This log will be completed even if no amendment is made to the Plan.